The Clivia Society Web Site is currently Undergoing a Revamp, please bear with me while I complete the work on it.

 First described in 1828, clivias have attracted young and old, rich and poor, from many cultures around the world, reaching the status of official flower of the city of Chanchung, China.
 From the beginning these plants were treated as special and sought-after and, although one can obtain plants relatively cheaply, some still change hands for astronomical prices.

-This website is intended to be a contact point for those interested in Clivia, as well as a resource and link for those desiring to know more about the plants, their culture and development, as well as the people and organisations dedicated to them.
+This website is intended to be a contact point for those interested in Clivia, as well as a resource and link for those desiring to know more about the plants, their culture and development, as well as the people and organizations dedicated to them.

 The Clivia Society was formed in 1992 to provide a conduit for the enthusiasm and energy of Clivia devotees worldwide.
 These uniquely southern African plants have gained a wide following and have an interesting and varied history.